After Receiving Your Result

 Deadline for requesting an Appeal Outcome Review

-Your request must be sent within fourteen days of receiving the written outcome of your appeal to the Secretary to the Academic Appeals Committee.
-This can be sent by email to email@example.com (Please put Appeal Outcome Review in the email subject box).
-Alternatively it can be sent by post.
+Your request must be sent within fourteen days of receiving the written outcome of your appeal to the Academic Appeals Team.
+This can be sent by email to firstname.lastname@example.org (Please put Appeal Outcome Review in the email subject box).

 The Appeal Outcome Reviewer will consider the case and consult with other staff as appropriate.
 The outcome of the review will be communicated to the student usually within 15 working days of receiving your review request.

-If the Appeal Outcome Review is upheld, you will usually be invited to attend a meeting of the Academic Appeal Committee which will be made up of members who were not involved in the original decision.
+If the Appeal Outcome Review is upheld but no agreement can be be made with the Chair of the Board of Examiners, you will usually be invited to attend a meeting of the Senate Academic Appeal Committee which will be made up of members who were not involved in the original decision.

 What if I am unhappy with the Appeal Outcome Review decision?